Pethalyse/Mangas-Legends/README.md

 # Mangas-Legends
-A Moba (Multiplayer online battle arena) inspired of League of Legends, with manga/anime characters.
+A Moba (Multiplayer online battle arena) inspired of League of Legends, with manga/anime characters. \n

 Features -